marklogic-community/hands-on-data-modeling/unit-01/README.md

 - ../data/EmployeeImages
 - ../data/EmployeeReviews

-The sample mlcp command to load the Employees .csv is as follows:
+This sample mlcp command demonstrates how to load a .csv file from the EmployeeTables directory.
+Refer to the .cfg files for details on which paramters are being passed to mlcp.

     $ mlcp.bat -options\_file employees.cfg

-Update the following .cfg files appropriately to import their associated content, placing them into collections named for their topics.
+See the [MLCP](http://docs.marklogic.com/guide/mlcp) guide for more information.

-See the MLCP guide for help. http://docs.marklogic.com/guide/mlcp
+Update the following .cfg files as need to import their associated content, placing them into collections named for their topics.

 - employees.cfg (csv file)
 - dept.cfg      (csv file)